vrtulka23/scinumtools/docs/source/materials/substances.rst

    >>> })
    Substance(mass=31.059 Z=18 N=13.000 e=18)

-Besides information about elements and nucleon, every substance calculate also other parameters.
+Besides information about elements and nucleons, every substance calculates also other parameters.
-In the example below, we show an example for the substance of water ``H2O``.
+In the example below, we show an example of the substance of water ``H2O``.
 A concise overview of all its properties can be printed using its ``print()`` method.
 Here the ``mass`` is an atomic mass, ``Z`` proton number, ``N`` number of neutrons, ``e`` number of electrons, ``x`` number fraction and ``X`` is a mass fraction.